Runtime Guide

 Society Index

 SocietyIndexer indexes all Society members, ADRs, and conventions into a KnowledgeGraphStore and optionally into VectorStore.
-It is run automatically during agenthood init and loaded by agenthood run at startup.
+It is loaded by agenthood run at startup.
 The index persists to .agenthood/society-graph.json.

 Personalisation Store

 PersonalisationStore stores per-project agent preferences: coding style, analysis depth, and primary domain.
-Preferences are either set explicitly (via agenthood init prompts or agenthood config set) or inferred from ResidualMemory high-weight signals.
+Preferences are set programmatically or inferred from ResidualMemory high-weight signals (the agenthood init prompts for personalisation were removed in 3.10).

 Preferences are injected into the system prompt by PromptBuilder after residual memory hints: